dbt-labs/corp/handbook/compensation.md

 ### How we built our salary bands

-As we grow and mature, so has our compensation and total rewards strategy.
-For example, we've increased our data sets to improve our ability to accurately benchmark specific roles instead of functional buckets.

 Learn more about how our salary bands are made [here](#how-salary-bands-are-made).

 ### What ranges are built?